hmcts/rse-cft-lib/README.md

 ### :warning: Note to maintainers :warning:

-This repository features a Gradle init script to customise the included CFT projects. gradlew has been modified to invoke this script so **any upgrade to the gradle wrapper must preserve this modification**.
+This repository features a modified `gradlew`!

+A Gradle init script is used to customise the included CFT projects. gradlew has been modified to invoke this script so **any upgrade to the gradle wrapper must preserve this modification**.